vtonu/username_input/README.md

 # username-input
- A input form for a simple username that puts "@" once you .focus()
+ An input username form that inserts the character "@" once you .focus() on the input.

 ![alt text](https://i.imgur.com/lIsURB2.png)